jst-seminar-rostlab-tum/personio-foundation-coachai/backend/README.md

 docker compose up init-db -d
 ```

-##### 7. Commit your Changes
+##### 7. Commit and push your Changes
-A pre-commit hook is executed when committing changes to `backend/app/models` and/or `backend/alembic/versions`.
+A pre-push hook is executed when committing changes to `backend/app/models` and/or `backend/alembic/versions`.
 Within that hook the docker container `test-migrations` is run which executes `./husky/test-migrations.sh` against a separate database with the name `test_migrations`.

 ##### Important Rule
 - **Never edit migration scripts once they're merged to `dev`**